‘Ghost Recon: Wildlands’ Beta Servers Go Down For Maintenance During First Day

 — PlayStation Europe (@PlayStationEU) February 23, 2017

-The latest release in the Tom Clancy series of video games, Ghost Recon: Wildlands releases worldwide on March 7 for PlayStation 4, Xbox One and PC.
+The latest release in the Tom Clancy series of video games, Ghost Recon: Wildlands releases worldwide on March 7 for PlayStation 4, Xbox One, and PC.
 Developed by Ubisoft Paris, the tactical shooter will be the first game in the series to utilize an open world environment.
 Ubisoft has described it as one of the biggest open world games that they have ever published, with players able to explore a wide variety of environments such as mountains, forests, deserts and salt flats.

-Whether or not a turbulent start for the game’s open beta will effect sales on March 7 remains to be seen, however, Ubisoft will want to overcome any teething issues as quickly as possible.
+Whether or not a turbulent start for the game’s open beta will affect sales on March 7 remains to be seen.
+However, Ubisoft will want to overcome any teething issues as quickly as possible.

 [Featured Image by Ubisoft]